 - Genki Girl: The long-haired girl dancing around in the video for "The Safety Dance".

 - Irony: Despite the name (inspired by them not wearing hats on the cold Canadian winter)... well, check the infobox here.

-- New Sound Album: Their last album, Sideways, abandoned many of their trademarks, including their reliance on the synthesizer as a key element in their sound, eschewing them for a more modern, grunge-ish feel.
+- New Sound Album: Sideways, the band's last album before their 12-year hiatus, abandoned many of their trademarks, including their reliance on the synthesizer as a key element in their sound, eschewing them for a more modern, Grunge-ish feel.
 It didn't work.

 - Popcultural Osmosis

 - Punctuated!
 For!
 Emphasis!: "S. A. F. E. T. Y. Safety!
 Dance!"